No results for ""

 To learn more, read Code references.

-Here is an image of the code references tab for a feature flag:
+Here is an image of the code references section for a feature flag:

-The code references tab for a feature flag.
+The code references section of a feature flag.

-The code references tab for a feature flag.
+The code references section of a feature flag.

 Merge conflicts are a common source of friction when you make code changes.
 Adding flag logic in the middle of a function increases the chances that both that addition and its removal later will conflict with other changes.